Asish45vishnu/Weather-Monitoring-System---IOT/README.md

 # Weather Monitoring System - IOT
+Developed a Real time weather monitoring system hardware module thatt can record Temperature, Humidity and Pressure and uploads the data to Thingspeak(website) with wifi and power supply

 Hardware Used :
 - NODEMCU (ESP8266 WiFi Module)
 - DHT 11(Temperature and Humidity Sensor)